 - (1) The records review usually will be accomplished separately from the airplane inspection.
-The ASI, DAR, or ODAR will review/sample the records identified in this section using FAA Order 8900.1, Volume 6, Chapter 11, Section 14, Conducting Records Reviews and Aircraft Inspections Mandated by the Aging Airplane Rules for Parts 121, 129 and 135, as applicable, to evaluate the air carrier's records. - (2) As required in §§ 121.1105(c), 129.105(c), and 135.422(d), the air carrier must make the following records available to the FAA for the aging airplane records review: - (a) Total years in service of the airplane; - (b) Total time in service of the airframe; - (c) Total flight cycles of the airframe (not required under § 135.422(d)); - (d) Date of the last inspection and records review required by the Aging Airplane Safety Rule; - (e) Current status of life-limited parts of the airframe; - (f) Time since the last overhaul of all structural components required to be overhauled on a specific time basis; - (g) Current inspection status of the airplane, including the time since the last inspection required by the inspection program under which the airplane is maintained;
+The ASI, DAR, or ODA will review/sample the records identified in this section using Order 8900.1, Volume 6, Chapter 11, Section 14, Conducting Records Reviews and Aircraft Inspections Mandated by the Aging Airplane Rules for Parts 121, 129, and 135, to evaluate the air carrier's records, as applicable. - (2) As required in §§ 121.1105(d), 129.105(c), and 135.422(d), the air carrier must make the following records available to the FAA for the aging airplane records review: - (a) Total years in service of the airplane; - (b) Total time in service of the airframe; - (c) Total flight cycles of the airframe (not required under § 135.422(d)); - (d) Date of the last inspection and records review required by the Aging Airplane Safety Rule; - (e) Current status of life-limited parts of the airframe; - (f) Time since the last overhaul of all structural components required to be overhauled on a specific time basis; - (g) Current inspection status of the airplane, including the time since the last inspection required by the inspection program under which the airplane is maintained; - (h) Current status of applicable Airworthiness Directives (AD), including the date and methods of compliance (and, if the AD involves recurring action, the time and date when this action is required); - (i) A list of major structural alterations; and - (j) A report of major structural repairs and the current inspection status for those repairs. - (3) The air carrier may provide actual hard copies, electronic versions of the records, or summaries of compliance.